Georg Arnold-Graboné: Maturity

-In 1928 Arnold was awarded a gold medal in Vienna for his oil painting: Hardanger Fjord.
-In 1932 he moved to Zurich to teach at an art academy.
-He later became its Rector.
+In 1928, Arnold was awarded a gold medal in Vienna for his oil painting: Hardanger Fjord.
+In 1932, he moved to Zurich University of the Arts for teaching where he later became Rector.

-In 1936 he began to use the name Graboné as a "Künstlername" rather than Arnold.
+In 1936, he began to use the name Graboné as a "Künstlername" rather than Arnold.
 Graboné was derived from Garabronn, the place which contained his family home.
 His painter friends included Otto Pippel and Franz Xavier Woffel.
 Although he was financially successful as a painter, Arnold painted because of his love of the aesthetic.
 Once, it is told, he traded a painting for taxi fare.